Beira, Mozambique: Water and sanitation

-Access to drinking water and sanitation in Mozambique was historically a major problem, alike many of the sub-Saharan African nations.
+Access to drinking water and sanitation in Mozambique was historically a major problem, like many of the sub-Saharan African nations.
 It has been estimated that in developing countries, around 80% of all disease arises as a direct result of inadequate sanitation, poor hygiene, and contaminated water.

-According to the United Nations Environment Programme, each day around six thousand people die from diseases caused by poor sanitation, while another 300 million Africans have no access to clean water.
+According to the United Nations Environment Programme, each day around 6,000 people die from diseases caused by poor sanitation, while another 300 million Africans have no access to clean water.

-For Mozambique in 1992, around a fifth of the country's households had access to potable water and the situation for wastewater provision was even worse.
+For Mozambique in 1992, only around a fifth of the country's households had access to potable water and the situation for wastewater provision was even worse.
 This was a serious public health issue in an area where cholera, dysentery and other water-borne diseases are endemic.

-With the inauguration of the new water treatment plant at Mutua in May 2007, an important milestone was passed in Mozambique's ambitious drive towards improving its provision of potable water and sanitation.
+With the inauguration of the new water treatment plant at Mutua in May 2007, an important milestone was achieved in Mozambique's ambitious drive towards improving its provision of potable water and sanitation.

 Doubling the supply of water to the cities of Beira and Dondo, the plant was opened by the country's President Armando Emílio Guebuza the day after he formally launched the next stage of the project to deal with Beira's sewage.
-Construction of the Beira treatment plant was carried out during a period of 30 months and was completed in June 2012.
+Construction of the Beira treatment plant was carried out over a period of 30 months and was completed in June 2012.

 This latest part of the scheme consists of rehabilitating the existing sanitation network, together with the construction of a number of new system elements to extend and upgrade the sewers, wastewater treatment facilities and a drainage system.

 The new water plant cost €5.6m, while the Beira sanitation system cost €62.65m, with the EU providing €52.95m, and the remaining €9.7m provided by the Mozambique Government.